HappyKite/wp-plugin-uuc/readme.txt

 3. Go to Settings -> Ultimate Under Construction to enable and customise your holding page.

 == Changelog ==
+= 2.0 =
+* NEW - Added in WP_CLI Support.
+* NEW - Diagnostic system, to allow for better support.
+* NEW - Visual overhaul
+* NEW - Supports Mailchimp
+* NEW - Supports Campaign Manager
+* New - Supports Twitter/Facebook/Pinterest/Google+
+* FIX - Fixed JS bug
+* FIX - Fixed enqueue scripts load placement
+= 1.9 =
+* Javascript Fix.
+* Adding new Committer.
+* New Images.
+= 1.8 =
+* Altering CSS
+* Fixing JS Colour Picker.
+= 1.7 =
+* Fixed issue with FlipClock.min.js causing FlipClock to not load = 1.6 =
+* Testing up to WordPress 4.1
+* Front end Tidy-up (including Thumbnail)
+* FlipClock no longer sticks to UTC.
+= 1.5 =
+* FlipClock no longers resorts to absurd numbers when it goes past the deadline.
+* Fixed errors caused not variables not being set.
+* Removed meta tags/header information when Under Construction page is not active.
+* Preparing for WordPress 4.0
+= 1.4 =
+* Fixed FlipClock error on IE and iOS.
+* Tidied up some unwanted warnings with newest version of WordPress.
+= 1.3 =
+* Javascript issue that was conflicting with other plugins/themes has been fixed.
-= 1.0 =
+= 1.2 =
-* Newly Created plugin
+* Plugin tested and working with Wordpress 3.9
+* Updated images
 = 1.1 =
 * Added in FlipClock countdown choice
 * Added functionality to switch off countdown entirely
 * Fixed the countdown completion text
 * General tidying up of the countdown javascript
-= 1.2 =
-* Plugin tested and working with Wordpress 3.9
-* Updated images
-= 1.3 =
-* Javascript issue that was conflicting with other plugins/themes has been fixed.
-= 1.4 =
-* Fixed FlipClock error on IE and iOS.
-* Tidied up some unwanted warnings with newest version of WordPress.
-= 1.5 =
-* FlipClock no longers resorts to absurd numbers when it goes past the deadline.
-* Fixed errors caused not variables not being set.
-* Removed meta tags/header information when Under Construction page is not active.
-* Preparing for WordPress 4.0
-= 1.6 =
-* Testing up to WordPress 4.1
-* Front end Tidy-up (including Thumbnail)
-* FlipClock no longer sticks to UTC.
-= 1.7 =
-* Fixed issue with FlipClock.min.js causing FlipClock to not load = 1.8 =
-* Altering CSS
-* Fixing JS Colour Picker.
-= 1.9 =
+= 1.0 =
-* Javascript Fix.
-* Adding new Committer.
-* New Images.
+* Newly Created plugin

 == Upgrade Notice ==
-Please Upgrade - FlipClock doesn't load reliably on v1.6 - Issue has been fixed on 1.7
+Big Update - Loads of new features.

 == Frequently Asked Questions ==